Class Series Concept

 Definition

-Positions at this level independently perform journey level Park Ranger duties either:
+Positions at this level independently perform journey level Park Ranger duties either as a:

 • Fully commission law enforcement ranger performing law enforcement ranger duties; or